TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection/docs/About-Paths.md

 It's possible for programs to use alternate methods to bypass the 260-character limit.
 This is because the NTFS filesystem supports long path lengths of up to 32,768 characters, [even since the days of Windows XP](https://stackoverflow.com/questions/265769/maximum-filename-length-in-ntfs-windows-xp-and-windows-vista).
 Incidentally, this is even higher than Linux's 4096-character limit.

-However files and folders created by programs that support "long paths" will be impossible to manipulate.
-They are valid files, but will not be able to be opened, copied, moved, renamed, or deleted.
+However files and folders created by programs that support "long paths" will be difficult to manipulate with most programs.
+They are valid files, but will not be able to be easily opened, copied, moved, renamed, or deleted, without special tools.

 ---